Shopify/mobile-buy-sdk-ios/README.md

 ## Case study [⤴](#table-of-contents)

-Getting started with any SDK can be daunting.
-The purpose of this section is to explore all areas of the Buy SDK that may be necessary to build a custom storefront on iOS.
+Getting started with any SDK can be confusing.
+The purpose of this section is to explore all areas of the Buy SDK that may be necessary to build a custom storefront on iOS and provide a solid starting point.
 Let's dive right in.

-In this section we're going to assume that you've [setup a client](#graph-client-) somewhere in your source code:
+In this section we're going to assume that you've [setup a client](#graph-client-) somewhere in your source code.
+While it's possible to have multiple instance of `Graph.Client`, reusing a single instance offers many behind-the-scenes performance improvements:

 ```swift
 let client: Graph.Client